— Process · 6 min read · 2026-02-18

 I won’t pretend DB is right for every project:

 • You lose the pure competitive bid.
-You’re choosing a contractor on trust, reputation, and fit — not on a three-column spreadsheet.
-Some clients find that uncomfortable.
+You’re choosing a contractor on trust, reputation, and fit — not a three-column spreadsheet.

 • You need to like the contractor’s aesthetic sense.
-If you love the interiors of Firm A and the construction reputation of Firm B, that’s a tougher fit in DB.
+If you love the interiors of Firm A and the construction reputation of Firm B, that’s a tougher fit.

 The best test: ask the contractor to walk you through a project that went sideways, and what they changed afterward.
 Honest answers predict honest projects.